Monero-Monitor/monero-wallet-chrome/README.md

 [![Now Available in the Chrome Store](extras/ChromeWebStore_BadgeWBorder_v2_206x58.png)](https://chrome.google.com/webstore/detail/monero-wallet-for-google/bddoeeocbnbkdlciahimmaciiiiadocb)

-Interact with a local Monero Simplewallet via the Chrome or Chromium browser!
+Interact with a local Monero monero-wallet-cli via the Chrome or Chromium browser!

 * Monitor your wallet's balance
 * Send and receive XMR